Rank | School | Location |

 At SuccessfulStudent.org, we rank schools and programs for the benefit of students, to help students navigate education by understanding their educational options for the best bachelor's programs in Journalism.
 To do this, we consulted data from the National Center for Education Statistics, and each school's academic influence.
 We rank schools that have had the most influence in Journalism by their faculty and alumni in publications and citations.

 We then singled out the bachelor's programs, and determined what ranking criteria would be most beneficial to students.
 As such we ranked the programs that offer bachelor's degrees in Journalism in particular (and what particular degrees), the variety of the coursework of the programs, and the school's academic reputation.
-For more information on our ranking methodology see our College Calculator.
+For more information on our ranking methodology see our college ranking factors.